 These cinnamon rolls can be frozen after they’ve been baked and cooled.
 Simply add them to a freezer bag or container and store in the freezer.
 Let thaw overnight, then warm back up in the microwave or oven the next morning.

 5 star review

 “These cinnamon rolls were AMAZING!
 I’ve been wanting to try to make some from scratch for a while now, but was always too intimidated to work with the yeast/dough.
 Your step by step process was perfect.”-Tine

 - Chocolate Chip Pancakes

 - Best French Toast Recipe

 - Cinnamon Roll Pancakes

 - In a small bowl add the warm milk, yeast and 1 Tablespoon sugar.
 Let sit for about 5 minutes, until bubbly.

 - In a large bowl, whisk the egg.
 Then whisk in the sugar, and salt.
 Next add the melted butter and then the yeast mixture.
 Add two cups of flour and stir until smooth.
 Add the remaining flour 1/2 cup at a time.
 Knead for 5 minutes.
 If the dough is too sticky, you can add a Tablespoon or two more flour, but the dough should be soft.
 Don't over do it with flour.

-- Once dough is nice and soft, cover the bowl with plastic wrap and place in a warm spot.
+- Once dough is nice and soft, cover the bowl with a towel or plastic wrap and place in a warm spot.
 I like to turn my oven to 175°F and then turn it off and place in there with a small bowl of hot water to help it rise faster.